- Competitive Analysis

-Most of the plumbing companies we work with came to us with either a non-existent or borderline abysmal Facebook presence.
-I’m guessing you have maybe 300 likes (at most!) on your page, too?
-I get that it can be hard to wrap your head around Facebook as a viable marketing strategy whenever you typically associate the platform with being forced to view photos of your neighbor’s week at the beach or your niece’s prom photos.
+If you’re like most of the plumbing companies we work with, your business has either a non-existent or borderline abysmal Facebook presence.
+I get that it can be hard to wrap your head around Facebook as a viable marketing strategy when you typically associate the platform with political rants and baby photos.

 But Facebook advertising is different—or at least worth testing for your plumbing company.
-There are several different types of Facebook ads your contracting business can take out depending on your objectives.
-Some of the Facebook ad types aren’t going to be super relevant to your plumbing business, so for the sake of saving you time, I’m only going to include the ones we’ve had success with for plumbers.
+There are several different types of Facebook ads your business can take out depending on your objectives.
+Some of the Facebook ad types aren’t going to be super relevant to your plumbing business, so for the sake of saving you time, I’m only going to include the ones we’ve had success with for plumbers, including plumbing ad examples.